UNITED WE SKI

 Canadian Huts: The Alpine Club of Canada offers ACC member rates at 24 huts run by the national club.

 Refugio Cochamo: AAC members can stay in the newly built B&B Refugio Cochamo bunk room for $15 a night and camp for $4.50 per person per night from Jan.
 15 through February or $3 a night during the low season.

 AAC members receive discounts through UIAA European Hut Stamps, which work in Austria, Canada, France, Germany, Greece, Italy, Liechtenstein, Spain and Switzerland.
 More details.

-We asked some standout backcountry skiers how the AAC supports their passions.
+Learn why these standout backcountry skiers support the AAC and how the AAC supports their passion for skiing.